yuyang339/cs140e-21spr/labs/0-blink/PRELAB.md

-     The single biggest productivity slowdown I see in stanford undergrads (grads too) is the slow, laborious use of taking their hand off a keyboard, moving a mouse, clicking, switchin screens, clicking on something else, switching back, etc.   You don't realize how much this will cripple you until you watch someone who writes code well and compare their fluent flow to your plodding agrarian
+     The single biggest productivity slowdown I see in stanford undergrads (grads too) is the slow, laborious use of taking their hand off a keyboard, moving a mouse, clicking, switching screens, clicking on something else, switching back, etc.   You don't realize how much this will cripple you until you watch someone who writes code well and compare their fluent flow to your plodding agrarian